-Visitor Spending in Northwest OregonOctober 2, 2017 Visitor spending rose to $1.47 billion in Northwest Oregon in 2016.
-This was an increase of 1.6 percent from 2015.
-Visitor spending has been increasing since 2011, and the growth in 2015 was larger than average.
-The gain in visitor spending has been welcome news for the area’s leisure and hospitality industry.
+Visitor Spending in Northwest OregonNovember 6, 2018 Visitor spending rose to $1.5 billion in Northwest Oregon in 2017.
+This was an increase of 0.3 percent from 2016.
+Visitor spending has been increasing since 2011, but the growth in 2017 was less than in recent years.
+Slower growth in an industry is typical as an economic expansion matures, and growth in visitor spending has been slowing since 2014.

 Visitors also spend money in other industries such as retail trade, transportation and even health services when vacation accidents happen.
 But because visitors account for a smaller portion of spending in these industries, the leisure and hospitality sector is considered the bellwether for tourism.

-Complete records aren’t available for 2017 yet, but preliminary estimates indicate that about 475 more jobs are being added this year in leisure and hospitality in the five counties.
+Complete records aren’t available for 2018 yet, but preliminary estimates indicate that about 500 more jobs are being added this year in leisure and hospitality in the five counties.